zergey/nupic_nlp/README.md

 You'll need an app ID and app key from [CEPT](https://cept.3scale.net/) for the usage of their API to get word SDRs and decode SDRs back into words.

-You'll also need about 35MB of space to store the text corpus from the NLTK and SDRs from CEPT.
+You'll also need 35MB (or more depending on what individual experiments you run) of space to store the text corpus from the NLTK and SDRs from CEPT.

 ## Installation